Person looking at phone

 Breathing is so simple yet powerful at helping you refocus and be more aware of your emotions.

-One tiny thing to do now: Take a deep breath: 4 seconds in, 7 second hold, 8 seconds out.
+Worth trying: Take a deep breath: 4 seconds in, 7 second hold, 8 seconds out.
 What emotions are you feeling right now?

 Bonus FAQs on screen time